karakays/otp-py/README.rst

 Usage
 ---------------

-You can request a new OTP by using *get* command.
-A progress bar appears next to the code to indicate expiry period of it. *get* continuously provides valid codes until killed.
+You can request a new OTP with the ``get`` command.
+A progress bar appears next to the code to indicate expiry period of it. ``get`` continuously provides valid codes until killed.

-Current configuration can be embedded in a QR code by using *qrcode* command.
+Current configuration can be embedded in a QR code by using ``qrcode`` command.

 .. image:: img/demo.gif
     :align: center